mocadev1/colaborativo-LED-continental/src/img.md

-/*TODO: add an img fro the project*/
+/*TODO: add an img for the project*/